 Without specifying the time, if you plan to start anything, it will slide towards hours and hours away from its decision time.

-Also, even if you just decide to sit at a desk at a particular time, it is not something like guiding yourself towards work through your morning routine.
+Also, even if you just decide to sit at a desk at a particular time, it is not something like guiding yourself toward working through your morning routine.

 It can be :

-- Making a cup of coffee for yourself before start your to-do-list
+- Making a cup of coffee for yourself before starting your to-do-list

 - Getting properly dressed

-These tasks signal towards specific tasks you do on a regular basis.
+These tasks signal specific tasks you do on a regular basis.

-The morning routine is a collection of habits or tasks you perform that lead you towards your work.
-Also, when it comes to working from home, it doesn’t necessarily need to be ‘morning’.
+The morning routine is a collection of habits or tasks you perform that lead you toward your work.
+Also, when it comes to working from home, it doesn’t necessarily need to be ‘morning.’

 Don’t Just Start Working Right After Waking Up